 About Bright Hope Cambodia (BHC)

 We are a non-governmental organization working from Phnom Penh, the heart of Cambodia.
-Our main goals are to provide social care, education and medicine for HIV affected children and youths, through our Group Home, Day-Care and Home Based Care and thereby create a safe environment.
+Our main goals are to provide social care, education and medicine for HIV affected children and youths, through our Group Home and to create a safe environment.

 At Bright Hope Cambodia we want to give these children a safe place where they won’t experience negativity or discrimination.
 Each and everyone of them is encouraged to think for themselves and believe in their abilities.

 Education is the key for these children, and we see it as the key to enable them to improve their lives.
 Thus besides the general education every child receives at public or private school, we provide extra English classes, given by volunteers or at other NGO’s.
 This will help give them the best chance to succeed in life, especially in an increasingly competitive society.